nadahlberg/configuration-maker/README.md

     configure()
 ````

-The `config.update` function also accepts arguments for `group`, which only update the keys within the chosen group, and `reset` which will override any already saved values for the configuration variables being updates.
-You might incorporate these into your command like function as such:
+The `config.update` function also accepts arguments for `group`, which only update the keys within the chosen group, and `reset` which will override any already saved values for the configuration variables being updated.
+You might incorporate these into your command line function as such:

 ````
 @click.command()